What is Systemic Enzymes?

 Are there any side effects that I should be aware of when taking Systemic Enzymes?

-May cause nausea, belching, dry mouth, dry retching, vomiting, burning sensation, oral numbness, abdominal discomfort, heartburn, diarrhea, constipation, a “chilly hot” sensation in the tongue and throat, tingling of the extremities, muscle cramps, flatulence, gastritis, GERD, and/or epigastric burning.
+May cause nausea, dizziness, headache, vertigo, belching, dry mouth, dry retching, vomiting, burning sensation, oral numbness, abdominal pain/discomfort, heartburn, diarrhea, constipation, a “chilly hot” sensation in the tongue and throat, sedation, drowsiness, dizziness, flushing, tingling of the extremities, hives, rash, bruising and flushing, flatulence, yellow and hard stools, gastritis, GERD, and/or epigastric burning.

 Not to be used by those who are pregnant or breastfeeding.